eakhawkeye/barnonedrinks/README.md

                         [--rebuild] [--importingredients IMPORTINGREDIENTS] [--recipes] [--conversions] [--ingredientalts]
                         [types | unique name ...]

+positional arguments:
+  general search terms  general search of term in any category of search

 options:
   -h, --help            show this help message and exit --all                 output all relevant drinks (default: only what you can make)